IRCrypt/documentation/ircrypt-protocol.md

 0 indicating the last part of a message.

-This means that for short messages, you can simply ignore this identifier and just start the message with °»<PREFIX>-0°… which tells your communication partner that he can directly decrypt and display the message.
+This means that for short messages, you can simply ignore this identifier and just start the message with `<PREFIX>` which tells your communication partner that he can directly decrypt and display the message.

 It may however be, that an already long message grows to large to send at once